 However, farmers and communities continually grapple with questions around how to adapt and thrive in the face of rapid changes, including a future with even less water.
-Continued government incentives and extension services are still needed to help farmers and the community know when to persist with current approaches and when to adapt or transform
+Continued government incentives and extension services are still needed to help farmers and the community know when to persist with current approaches and when to adapt or transform.

 As farm systems and irrigation-dependent industries transform, many localities experience uncertainty and stress.
 This threatens both the social fabric that enables communities to cohesively adapt and the viability of farm enterprises that allows them to invest in change and the environment.
 Small family farms that dominated the land-ownership mix in 1990 are being increasingly replaced by larger enterprises.
-(Goulburn Regional Partnership, 2020, p.
-7) (LG Valuation Services & HMC Valuers, 2010)44.
-This forces adaptation of approaches in engaging people in the Plan (Goulburn Regional Partnership, 2020, pp. 26-28).
+This forces adaptation of approaches in engaging people in the Plan.